PhD in New Zealand

 New Zealand universities offer PhD (Doctor of Philosophy) education in a wide range of subjects.
 A PhD course in New Zealand means 3–4 years of full-time study, and the student is required to prepare a substantial thesis under pedagogical supervision.
 Before the degree is awarded, the candidate’s knowledge is tested through a verbal examination of the thesis.

-- International candidates and their partners are both eligible for an open work permit and can work full time during the duration of the PhD program.
+- The student as well as his partner are eligible for open work permit, and accordingly have the right to work full time until the duration of the PhD program.

-- On completion of PhD, Graduates can apply for a 12-month Post-Study Work Visa to stay in New Zealand and work.
+- On completion of PhD, the student can apply for a 12-month Post-study work visa that allows him to search for employment.

 The basic requirements to get admission in PhD in New Zealand Universities include:

 - Academic Qualification – A student needs to check the academic requirements as specified by the specific university and should provide relevant proof of previous academic qualifications accordingly.

 - English Language Proficiency – The student needs to be proficient in English language and for the proofs, he needs to show minimum required score points in an English Language Proficiency Test.